amient/affinity/README.md

  ![Cluster Architecture](doc/affinity.png)

  - akka for asynchronous communication
- - akka http as the main interface
+ - akka http as the main interface with websocket layer
- - zookeeper for distributed coordiation
+ - zookeeper for distributed coordination (other coordinators pluggable)
+ - RocksDb, MemDb, ConcurrentMap and other MemStore implementations
- - kafka as a fault-tolerant change log
+ - kafka as a fault-tolerant change log storage

 ## State Management